Author Guidelines

 SOCIAL MEDIA

 Authors are requested to provide a post-size abstract, along with the hashtags or accounts they suggest that the Journal mention when sharing their work.
-To facilitate the double-blind review process, this information should be provided within the title page of the manuscript.
-Learn more within our manuscript preparation guidelines here
+To facilitate the double-anonymized review process, this information should be provided within the title page of the manuscript.
+Learn more within our manuscript preparation guidelines here.